-character name of the analysis.
+run.name character name of the analysis.
 The results will be stored in a folder with this name in the current working directory (use getwd() to print the current working directory).
-If missing the default folder "analysis\\results" will be generated.
+If missing the default folder "analysis_results" will be generated.

-additional arguments for gt e.g. model="logistic" or when permutations > run.name
+... additional arguments for gt e.g. model="logistic" or when permutations > window